Changissnz/selfinterest/README.md

 boundaries, and is able to derail people's whims, additionally to dash these people's hopes and dreams; this makes for an example of how political craft and uncomprehensive legislation result in something unresolved by an impartial and complete reasoning.
-When someone is keen to act by the statistics that they know, since the statistics are the starting material to form probability distributions, in order to decide by the relational metric of what is best, and is surpised to realize that they were deceived when their expectations were not met, such realization
+Someone is keen to act by the statistics that they know, since the statistics are the starting material to form probability distributions, in order to decide by the relational metric of what is best, and is surpised to realize that they were deceived when their expectations were not met, such realization